Trigon Metals (CVE:TM) Trading Up 26.5% – Here’s Why

-Trigon Metals Inc. (CVE:TM – Get Free Report)’s share price was up 26.5% during trading on Tuesday .
+Trigon Metals Inc. (CVE:TM – Get Free Report)’s stock price was up 26.5% during trading on Tuesday .
 The company traded as high as C$0.32 and last traded at C$0.31.
-Approximately 172,160 shares traded hands during trading, an increase of 48% from the average daily volume of 116,000 shares.
+Approximately 176,860 shares were traded during mid-day trading, an increase of 52% from the average daily volume of 116,581 shares.
 The stock had previously closed at C$0.25.

 About Trigon Metals